Jobs for Teenagers: 28 Great Ways to Make Money & Get Experience

 Are you good at a particular subject in school?
 Why not help others learn to master it by tutoring them?
 Your school counselor can connect you to students who need help.
 You can also find clients by advertising your services.
 And you don't have to limit yourself to tutoring other students.
 For example, if you're a tech-savvy teen, you may have computer skills that many adults want to learn.
 No matter which subject you teach, tutoring is a great option if a career in education interests you.

 Tutors often set their own rates.
 But do a bit of market research first so that the rate you charge is close to what other tutors charge in your area.
-The average hourly rate in the U.S. for tutors is $19.57.1
+The median hourly rate in the U.S. for tutors is $17.54.1

 Do you prefer working outdoors to sitting inside?
 Yard work is a good job option for active teens.
 You can find your own clients (for example, neighbors or relatives) or get a job with a landscaping company.
 Just remember that teens who are younger than 16 can't operate certain kinds of equipment such as power-driven mowers, cutters, or trimmers and edgers.
 But doing any kind of yard work is still a great way to get a sense of what it's like to work outside on a regular basis.
 And it can give you a head start on becoming a landscape designer.